tianyi-lab/Cherry_LLM/README.md

 ```bash scripts/do_eval.sh```: Use GPT4 or chatGPT for the evaluation. <br>
 ```bash scripts/do_review_eval_score.sh```: Parse the results and draw the figure. <be>

-More detailed illustration will be updated soon.
+More detailed illustrations will be updated.
+Feel free to drop me an email if you are urgent about it.

 ## Performance Comparison